-Throughout the years there have been many first-person shooters on the market, one can even say that there have been too many of them.
+Throughout the years, there have been many first-person shooters on the market—one could even say that there have been too many of them.
 As a result, many of them have slipped under the radar and were not given the proper recognition they deserved.
-These shooters were mostly made by smaller developers and thus released by smaller publishers, however, they offer more in the way of unique elements and takes on a setting previously done by bigger developers.
-Finally, I would even go as far as say that these shooters have personality because they were made with more focus on the art rather than market success.
+These shooters were mostly made by smaller developers and thus released by smaller publishers; however, they offer more in the way of unique elements and take on a setting previously done by bigger developers.
+Finally, I would even go as far as to say that these shooters have personality because they were made with more focus on the art rather than market success.

-The player is, essentially dropped in a stealth theme park with many routes to take, context-sensitive actions (rope slides, surveillance hacking, and hidden weapon caches) all this while building up his arsenal of real-world weapons.
-(MP5SD, Glock-17s, AK-47s etc) Regarding the in-game arsenal, the weapons have to be reloaded, cocked and primed to fire and it takes reasonably long for a fire-fight.
-An in-game MP5SD submachine gun takes about 5 seconds while it takes less for the player to die from continuous fire from one enemy.
+The player is essentially dropped in a stealth theme park with many routes to take, context-sensitive actions (rope slides, surveillance hacking, and hidden weapon caches) all this while building up his arsenal of real-world weapons.
+(MP5SD, Glock-17s, AK-47s, etc.) Regarding the in-game arsenal, the weapons have to be reloaded, cocked, and primed to fire, and it takes reasonably long for a fire-fight.
+An in-game MP5SD submachine gun takes about five seconds while it takes less for the player to die from continuous fire from one enemy.

 At the time of its release, Project I.G.I. was among the few realistic/semi-realistic shooters alongside No One Lives Forever, Soldier of Fortune, Delta Force Land Warrior, and Medal of Honor Underground on the PS1 that aimed for maximum realism.
 While all of its counterparts from the decade were mostly run-and-gun games; Project I.G.I. had a playground of options to infiltrate a level with interactive environments along with AI that behaved like real human beings who attempt to dodge incoming fire and hang back while suppressing your position as opposed to the cannon fodder enemies of the times.
 Each rifleman on patrol has his part in the open-ended level just as much as the active computer terminals and overhead power cables where many things can be used by the player.